spencersalazar/chugl/README.md

     $ sudo make install

 And you're off to the races!
-Currently, chugl is only supported in miniAudicle (and not command-line chuck).
+Try running some of the examples in the test/ folder.
+Note that test/gl examples (direct use of OpenGL) are currently unsupported.

+chugl works out of the box within miniAudicle on macOS.
+To use chugl with command line ChucK, you can compile and install MAUI.chug: https://github.com/spencersalazar/MAUI.chug

+    $ git clone git@github.com:spencersalazar/MAUI.chug.git
+    $ cd MAUI.chug
+    $ make osx
+    $ sudo make install

 ## Documentation